Cool It Down

 Cool It Down is the fifth studio album by American indie rock band Yeah Yeah Yeahs, released on September 30, 2022, through Secretly Canadian.
 It marks the group's first album since 2013's Mosquito and their first release through Secretly Canadian.
 The lead single "Spitting Off the Edge of the World" featuring Perfume Genius was released on June 1, 2022.
 The band began a world tour in support of the record from June 2022.

-Cool It Down received acclaim from music critics and is nominated for Best Alternative Music Album at the 65th Annual Grammy Awards.
+Cool It Down received acclaim from music critics and was nominated for Best Alternative Music Album at the 65th Annual Grammy Awards.

 Background

 In a press release, Karen O stated: "Don't have to tell you how much we've been going through in the last nine years since our last record, because you've been going through it too [...]
 So yes we've taken our time, happy to report when it's ready it really does just flow out."
 The title of the album was taken from the Velvet Underground song of the same name from their 1970 album Loaded, while lead single "Spitting Off the Edge of the World" was inspired by the climate crisis.
 "Fleez," the album's fourth track, incorporates elements from fellow New York City band ESG's 1981 song "Moody".

 Yeah Yeah Yeahs first teased new music in early May 2022 after announcing shows in New York City and Los Angeles in October.